Peer Mentors

 • Have extensive knowledge of on-campus services and resources and/or the desire to increase this knowledge

-• Previous mentoring or facilitation experience an asset
+• Previous mentoring, tutoring, coaching or facilitation experience an asset

 • Excellent public speaking skills an asset